learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 ### Retrieving Files Using the `wget` Command

-* We also will need a separate folder for storing some image files.
+* We will need a separate folder for storing some image files.
 Create a directory using `mkdir` or your `Create New` button, and name it `images`.
 * Let's go ahead and add an image to this folder.
 You may be used to downloading images off the internet by simply navigating to that image, right clicking, and saving the file.
-We're going to employ a special terminal command that will work regardless of your environment setup, `wget`.
+We're going to employ a special terminal command that will work with the in-browser IDE, `wget`.
 First, though, we need an image.
 Since we're building a real estate website, let's use the image found at <a href="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg" target="_blank">http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg</a>: